nus-cs2103-AY2021S1/tp/docs/team/sc-arecrow.md

     teaching the class.
     * Highlights: This enhancement requires some contemplation to be made on the implementation of the mark attendance method.
-    This was challenging as it required an in-depth analysis and consideration on how to reconcile the different ways that the mark command vs the mark attendance method identifies which record is supposed to be marked.
+    This was challenging as it required an in-depth analysis and consideration on how to reconcile the different ways that the command vs the method identifies which record is supposed to be marked.

 * **New Feature:** Added the ability to list all student records in a session.
     * What it does: Allows a TA to view the records of all students enrolled in that session.